JessicaBarclay/CV/jessica-barclay-cv.md

 #### Independent

 I can take responsibility for my own work, working well independently where necessary.
-Just months into my role as Junior Photographer for Noble Studios, I successfully worked independently with London’s most famous toy store, over the Christmas period.
+Just months into my role as Photographer for Noble Studios, I successfully worked independently with London’s most famous toy store, over the Christmas period.
 This happened for two years consecutively, having built up a good relationship with the client and exceeding their expectations.